mahiyan446/Power-BI-Projects/README.md

 # Data Analysis Goals
 * Identify which campaigns and ad groups have the highest RoASs
 * Look for trends in RoAS over time
-* Use this information to make decisions about which campaigns and ad groups to allocate more budget to, and which ones to pause or delete.
+* Use this information to decide which campaigns and ad groups to allocate more budget to, and which ones to pause or delete.

-# CPC, Impressions , Clicks and CTR Analysis
+# CPC, Impressions, Clicks and CTR Analysis
 * Identify which keywords have the lowest CPCs and highest CTRs.
 * Analyze the CPC by keyword, match type and other dimensions.
 * Compare the CPCs to competitors.